-an integer specifying the number of units (buffers) in the pool. count
+count an integer specifying the number of units (buffers) in the pool.

 The default size is 1 buffer.
-If IFX NETBUF PVTPOOL SIZE is set to 0, then each session obtains buffers from the free global network buffer pool.
+If IFX\NETBUF\PVTPOOL\SIZE is set to 0, then each session obtains buffers from the free global network buffer pool.
 You must specify the value in decimal form.

-IFX NETBUF SIZE environment variable
+IFX\NETBUF\SIZE environment variable

-Use the IFX NETBUF SIZE environment variable to configure the network buffers to the optimum size.
-This environment variable specifies the size of all network buffers in the free (unused) global pool and the private network buffer pool for each database server session.
+The IFX\NETBUF\SIZE environment variable lets you configure the network buffers to the optimum size.
+It specifies the size of all network buffers in the free (unused) global pool and the private network buffer pool for each database server session.